 - At-home whitening: Our dentist will take impressions of your smile to create customized whitening trays.
 You can take these trays and some powerful whitening gel home.
 By wearing the trays for a short time during the day or while you sleep, you can lighten your teeth over a series of weeks.

 - In-office whitening: We offer Sinsational Smile® for results that are almost immediate.
-Our dentist protects the gums and then applies a whitening solution to the teeth that is enhanced with a special light.
+Our dentist and team protect the gums and then apply a whitening solution to the teeth that is enhanced with a special light.

 We invite you to contact our office to learn more about teeth whitening.